mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Table-Of-Contents.md

     * Should we have an inflation goal?
   * QE & Financial Inflation
   * Everything Is Connected; Nothing Is Independant
+  * When Money is created you have perfect track of what Demand actually is.
+With barter Demand is impossible to track and hard to even just gauge.
+With Magnanimous it never even mattered.
 * Tool:
   * Money Map